 Generally anyway.
 You shouldn’t need to be doing more than 4 bands of adjustment on most sounds.
-If it needs 10 bands, then maybe it’s just not a good sound.
+If it requires 10 bands, then maybe it’s just not a good sound.

 12 - USE EQ FOR SEPARATION AND GLUE

 You can make room in your mix with EQ by looking for things in the same frequency range.
-Kick & bass are a good example of this.
+Kick & bass are an excellent example of this.
 If the kick has a lot of 100hz (or if you added it), then make a cut on the bass at 100hz.
 You’ll be surprised how much you can cut.
 They will co-exist much better.

 13 - TRUST YOUR EARS

-Everything i’ve said is just a general guideline.
+Everything I’ve said is just a general guideline.
 At the end of the day, if it sounds good, it is good.
 This is just to help you along the way.
-Remember to practise your listening whenever possible.
+Remember to practice your listening whenever possible.
 Before you sweep your EQ to find a frequency, try to guess it in your head first.
 Then see if you got it right.
 You’ll get better and better.